TCC IS FIRST TO OFFER ONLINE REAL

 can review as many times as they want,” says Wanda Hare,

-interim vice president of TCC’s Workforce Development.
+interim vice president of TCC’s Workforce Solutions.
 “Students

 control when and where they learn, which are very appealing benefits